hyperware-ai/hyperware-book/src/apis/frontend_development.md

 ### Proxying HTTP Requests

-In UI development, it is very useful to proxy HTTP requests from the in-dev UI to your Kinode.
+In UI development, it is very useful to proxy HTTP requests from the in-dev UI to your Hyperware node.
 Below are some examples.

 #### Vite

-Follow the `server` entry in the [kit template](https://github.com/kinode-dao/kit/blob/master/src/new/templates/ui/chat/ui/vite.config.ts#L31-L47) in your own `vite.config.ts`.
+Follow the `server` entry in the [kit template](https://github.com/hyperware-ai/kit/blob/master/src/new/templates/ui/chat/ui/vite.config.ts#L31-L47) in your own `vite.config.ts`.

 #### Create React App

-In `package.json` set `proxy` to your Kinode's URL, i.e.
+In `package.json` set `proxy` to your nodes URL, i.e.
 ```
 proxy: 'http://localhost:8080'
 ```